description Book now

 If you issue simultaneously both tickets to go to Omalos and return from Sfakia, all tickets are fourteen Euros and thirty cents (€ 14,30).

 Total daytrip Samaria: about thirty Euros (~ 30 €).

-The management body suggests that the entrance to the canyon from Omalos to be done as early as possible.
+The management body suggests that the entrance to the canyon from Omalos be done as early as possible.
 The crossing must be done slowly, with many stops and following the instructions of informational placards and guards.
-The visitors must have appropriate clothing, footwear and sun protection (hat, sunscreen).
+The visitors must have appropriate clothing, footwear, and sun protection (hat, sunscreen).

 Do Not Forget

-A water bottle which you can refill on the way.
+A water bottle that you can refill on the way.